adaltas/node-nikita/README.md

 # Node.js Nikita

-Nikita gathers a set of functions usually used during system deployment.
+Nikita gathers a set of functions commonly used during system deployment.
 Documentation is available on the [project website](https://nikita.js.org).

 ## Main features